TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 tcam_property_base_get_name
 ---------------------------

-.. c:function:: const gchar* tcam_property_base_get_name(TcamPropertyBase* self);
+The property owns the string.
+It will be freed once the property is destroyed.

 :param self: Pointer to the property instance
 :returns: Name of the property
 :retval: const gchar*, string containing the name

-The property owns the string.
-It will be freed once the property is destroyed.

 .. tabs::